 Navigating the Virtual Team Environment

 Still, communication is much different when employees can’t simply turn around to discuss a project or an issue with their colleagues and management.
-It creates barriers that weren’t in place before, and many are adjusting to this new sense of normal.
+It creates barriers that weren’t in place before, and many are adjusting to this new ordinary sense.

-Team coaching can help address these barriers and to strengthen the design and flow of the team, even across Zoom calls and email.
+Team coaching can help address these barriers and strengthen the team’s design and flow, even across Zoom calls and email.
 A coach knows how to solidify a team’s purpose, develop standards for communication, and close the gaps between workers and management as they learn new tactics.